Beiträge von blinde_Q

 two auxiliary outputs) and enables side-chaining audio into the plug-in.
 The Virus

-TI’s ability to double as a sound card is completely disabled.and
+TI’s ability to double as a sound card is completely disabled.

 Audio Side-chaining